 What To Serve With Deviled Egg Macaroni Pasta Salad

-There are so many delicious ways to serve this iconic pasta salad.
+There are so many delicious ways to serve this iconic side dish.
 From burgers to ribs, the possibilities are endless!
 Here are some of my favorites:

 - Crock Pot Country Style Pork Ribs